Help is here for you.

 Is the Crisis Line a substitute for counseling or therapy?

 No. Individual or group therapy with a licensed professional is the most effective way to learn to deal with long-term, ongoing or repetitive problems.
 The Crisis Line counselors can refer you to appropriate agencies for counseling or therapy.

 Burke’s 1-800-392-8343 Crisis Line is open 24 hours a day, 7 days a week.

 A friend has talked about suicide.
 How do I know if I should take him/her seriously?

 Call Burke’s 1-800-392-8343 Crisis Line to discuss your concern about your friend or family member.
 Take every comment about suicide seriously.
 Sometimes people state very directly that they are thinking about killing themselves and sometimes they drop hints that they are thinking about suicide.
 A person might say, “My family would be better off if I were dead,” “Nobody would even care if I was gone,” “Sometimes I just can’t take it anymore,”….
 Ask the person directly if he or she is thinking about suicide.
 Ask about the plan – the more specific the plan, the more likely it is a person will attempt suicide.
 A person who has attempted suicide in the past is more likely to attempt again.
-For more tips on talking with a person who is considering suicide, visit the websites of the American Association of Suicidology, the American Foundation for Suicide Prevention and/or the Mental Health America of Texas for a Suicide Prevention Toolkit for Texas Communities.
+For more tips on talking with a person who is considering suicide, visit the websites of the American Association of Suicidology, the American Foundation for Suicide Prevention and/or the Texas Suicide Prevention Collaborative for a Suicide Prevention Toolkit for Texas Communities.

 How long does it take to access Mental Health Services?